Near Blue Ridge in Botetourt County, Virginia — The American South (Mid-Atlantic)

 Bedford County.
 Formed in 1753 from Lunenburg and Albemarle, and named for the fourth Duke of Bedford, English statesman.
 The Peaks of Otter are in this County.

 Erected 1928 by Conservation & Development Commission.
 (Marker Number Z-68.)

 Location.
 37° 23.104′ N, 79° 45.842′ W. Marker is near Blue Ridge, Virginia, in Botetourt County.
 Marker is on Lynchburg Salem Turnpike (U.S. 460), on the right when traveling east.
+It is at the Blue Ridge Church of the Bretheren.
 Touch for map.
-It is at the Blue Ridge Church of the Bretheren.
 Marker is at or near this postal address: 15664 W Lynchburg Salem Tpke, Blue Ridge VA 24064, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Colonial Fort (approx. 3.7 miles away); Coming of the Railroad (approx. 6 miles away); Peaks of Otter (approx. 7.3 miles away); Cloverdale Furnace (approx. 7.9 miles away); 1889 Thaxton Train Wreck Old Carolina Road (approx. 8 miles away); Daleville College (approx. 8.3 miles away); Greenfield (approx. 8.4 miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
+Colonial Fort (approx. 3.7 miles away); Appalachian Trail (approx. 4.2 miles away); Coming of the Railroad (approx. 6 miles away); Peaks of Otter Cloverdale Furnace (approx. 7.9 miles away); a different marker also named Cloverdale Furnace (was approx. 7.9 miles away but has been reported missing. ); 1889 Thaxton Train Wreck (approx. 7.9 miles away); Old Carolina Road (approx. 8 miles away).

 Categories. • Political Subdivisions •

 More.
 Search the internet for Botetourt County / Bedford County.